alislaboratory/4BitCPU/README.txt

 12-bits (3 hex digits) per instruction.

 This is the first, functional, fully working program!
 It overflows at 0xF back to the beginning!
 I have worked so hard to get to this position!

+Program 2: Attempting multiplication.
+Using SHL and ADD operations, we should be able to perform multiplication.
+Let's try.